Friday, June 5, 2026

 What God has joined let no man separate.

 Today I could not attend communion due to the clear (denominationally prescribed) definition of communion made before it was shared.
 There was the generous offer of a blessing to those who could partake, and I accept this without complaint apart from this reflection that was triggered by it.
-Communion, even by its less formal name, should by nature unify us as Christians, yet in my personal experience the practice and rules placed around the practice of communion seems to divide us, even strongly at times.
+Communion, even by its less formal name, should by nature unify us as Christians, yet in my personal experience the practice and rules placed around the practice of communion seem to divide us, even strongly at times.

 Yes, we should examine ourselves, we must recognise the body of Christ (which I would suggest includes the brethren who surround us), we should wait for each other, we should not belittle or humiliate each other at the communion table, but we should be unified by this most important meal.